torchbox/wagtailmedia/README.md

 WAGTAILMEDIA_MEDIA_MODEL = 'mymedia.CustomMedia'
 ```

-You can customize the model form used with your `Media` model with the `WAGTAILMEDIA_MEDIA_FORM` setting.
-It should be the dotted path to the form.
+You can customize the model form used with your `Media` model using the `WAGTAILMEDIA_MEDIA_FORM_BASE` setting.
+It should be the dotted path to the form and will be used as the base form passed to modelform_factory() when constructing the media form.

 ### Hooks